sebschauer/schauerlib/README.md

 # schauerlib

-Collection of personal extensions, tools, test assertion structures, and more
+A Collection of extension methods, tools, test assertion structures, and more.